manuelbomi/Enterprise-Scale-IoT-Device-Management-Data-Ingestion-Using-AWS-Services-for-thousands-IoT-Devices/README.md

-# Enterprise-Scale IoT Device Management & Data Ingestion Using AWS Services for 200+ Devices (Sensors, RFID, Raspberry Pis)
+# Enterprise-Scale IoT Device Management & Data Ingestion Using AWS Services for 10K+ Devices (Sensors, RFID, Raspberry Pis)

-#### This repository contains a complete, repeatable structure and scripts to automatically provision, onboard, simulate, and ingest data from a heterogeneous fleet of IoT devices (100+ devices grouped into logical groups).
+#### This repository contains a complete, repeatable structure and scripts to automatically provision, onboard, simulate, and ingest data from a heterogeneous fleet of IoT devices.

+#### To start with, we are considering about 200 heterogenous IoT devices that are grouped into logical groups.
+Without loss of generality, our approach here is scalable to tens of thousands IoT/IIoT devices.

 #### It uses AWS IoT Core, AWS IoT Device Management (Fleet Provisioning), IoT Rules, and AWS storage services (S3) to route and persist telemetry.